 Send a note in on the first day they return, with an explanation of the absence; you must do this even if you have already called the school.

 We will call you on the first day of absence if no absence has been reported to the school.

 You will be invited to attend a meeting at school to discuss the situation with our Senior Attendance Officer.
 Here you can discuss any issues or ongoing medical problems your child may have.
 A support plan may be offered.

-If attendance drops to below 90%, then the matter may be referred to the Educational Investigation Service.
+If attendance drops to below 90%, then the matter may be referred to the Education Support Service (ESS).

-For further information on Educational Investigation Service (EIS) policies and procedures please follow this link.
+For further information on Education Support Service policies and procedures please follow this link.

 Application for leave of absence during term time

 Taking your child out of school during term time could be detrimental to their educational progress.

 A pupil who takes 10 days absence will only attain 94.7% attendance in the year.
 They will also miss 50 hours of education.
 After 10 days of absence, medical documentation may be required in order for the school to authorise any further periods of absence.

 There is NO entitlement to parents to take their child out of school during term time, however, you may apply to the school for leave of absence if you believe there are exceptional circumstances.